-In the Jacksonville Range Complex, which includes the Charleston and Jacksonville Operating Areas, the Navy proposes to increase training above current baseline levels; as proposed, the number of most training operations would increase by about 10 percent above baseline training levels.
 Training operations in the Jacksonville Range Complex can consist of air combat maneuvers or ordnance delivery at land and water targets by a single aircraft, to Joint Task Force Exercises which may involve thousands of participants over a period of two weeks.
-In addition to increasing the number of current training operations, the U.S. Navy also proposes to conduct Maritime Security Surge Surface Strike Group (Independent Deployment) Training in the Jacksonville Complex, although the Navy does not expect this training to substantially change the general type and quantity of operations currently conducted in the Jacksonville Range Complex.
+Most of the training operations described above will remain at current levels for the next year.
+However, the Navy proposes to to increase the number of Airto Surface MISSILEX training, decrease the number of underwater detonation training events and shift five FIREX with IMPASS training events to the Deepwater IMPASS site.
+In addition to these training operations, the U.S. Navy also proposes to conduct Maritime Security Surge Surface Strike Group (Independent Deployment) Training in the Jacksonville Complex, although the Navy does not expect this training to substantially change the general type and quantity of operations currently conducted in the Jacksonville Range Complex.